bookingactivities/booking-activities/readme.txt

 = 1.1.2 =
 * Fix - Incorrect (or negative) group bookings number in "Bookings" page
 * Fix - Support PHP 5.3 or later (instead of 5.5)
+* Localization - Language files are no longer included in the plugin package.
+Now they will be updated through wordpress, just like your themes and plugins.
+You can contribute here: https://translate.wordpress.org/projects/wp-plugins/booking-activities
+* Localization - Replaced the word "schedule" by the more appropriated word "time slot" or "event" depending on the context
+* Tweak - Add a video introduction in the readme file

 = 1.1.1 - 2017/08/08 =
 * Fix - Fix AJAX error when trying to create / update an activity with WordPress < 4.6